Who Is Lena Dunham?

 Lena Dunham was born in New York City on May 13, 1986.
 At 25, Dunham made a huge splash in the entertainment business for her HBO series Girls, which premiered in 2012.
-The edgy show follows a bunch of 20-something women living in New York City.
-The characters and storylines are often inspired by events from the creator's life.
-Dunham, named "Coolest Person of the Year" by TIME magazine in 2012, fulfills several roles for Girls—actress, director, producer and writer.
-Her series has already been approved for a third season.
-Plus, she took home two Golden Globe awards in 2013: one for her performance as Hannah on the show, the other for her work behind the scenes.
+The edgy show follows a bunch of 20-something women living in New York City, its characters and storylines often inspired by events from the creator's life.
+Dunham, named "Coolest Person of the Year" by TIME magazine in 2012, fulfilled several roles for Girls—actress, director, producer and writer.
+Over the course of its six seasons, Girls won numerous awards, with Dunham personally taking home two Golden Globes for her contributions.

 Lena Dunham was born in New York City on May 13, 1986, to father Caroll Dunham, a painter, and mother Laurie Simmons, a photographer.
 She grew up in the Soho neighborhood of Manhattan and attended the prestigious Saint Anne's School in Brooklyn, where she met future Girls co-star Jemima Kirke.
 After graduating from high school, Dunham studied creative writing at Oberlin College.
 Her initial plan was to be a poet, but she soon turned to writing plays and short films.
 In fact, Dunham completed three shorts while in college.

 Dunham's Big Break: 'Tiny Furniture'